 Required Documents

-In addition to the qualifying criteria, you must also submit the following documents:
+In addition to the qualifying criteria for the Portugal Student Visa requirements, you must also submit the following documents:

 - Letter of acceptance from the university/polytechnic applied to